mazingstudio/norma/README.md

 - Rewrite scheme inference from port
 - Maybe change options interface
 - Deactivate defaulting to `http` with an option
-- Fix bug where an url without scheme cannot have `www` stripped from the host

 ### Adding options